 The fund is a mixed fund, i.e. the fund trades both equities and bonds.
-Hence the fund has exposure to equity-market, sector, interest-rate, credit, yield-spread and asset allocation risk.
+Hence the fund is exposed to equity-market, sector, country and regional, interest-rate, credit, yield-spread and asset allocation risk.

 Equity market risk

 Equity market risk is the risk of losses due to fluctuations in equity prices.
 Fluctuations in equity prices may be significant and may be a reaction to company specific, political or regulatory conditions, among other things.
 They may also be a consequence of sector, regional, local or general market and economic conditions.